chima2g/be-nc-news/README.md

 This back-end API is a server that facilitates the storage and retrieval of user, article and comment data in a PSQL database.
 It is used by the [front-end](#useful-links) to display the Northcoders News website.

-# Quick start
+# Setting It Up

 - Clone the repo from your terminal using the following command:

 ```bash
 git clone https://github.com/chima2g/be-nc-news.git
 ```
+- Run `cd ./be-nc-news`
 - Run `npm i`
 - Follow the [hosting.md](./hosting.md) guide to create a hosted back-end API.
-This guide requires you to create a knexfile.js in the db folder which has already been created for you.
+This guide requires you to create a knexfile.js file in the db folder which has already been created for you.

 # Routes